facefunk/wheel.jack/README.md

 and replacing all spaces with dashes.

 ## Prerequisites
-process-video makes use of ffmpeg and rsync to install these on a Debian based system use:
+wheel.jack makes use of ffmpeg and rsync to install these on a Debian based system use:
 ```sh
 $ sudo apt install ffmpeg rsync
 ```